portless

 VariableDescription

-PORTLESS_PORTOverride the default proxy port (default: 1355)
+PORTLESS_PORTOverride the default proxy port (default: 443 with HTTPS, 80 without)

 PORTLESS_APP_PORTUse a fixed port for the app (skip auto-assignment)

-PORTLESS_HTTPSSet to 1 to always enable HTTPS/HTTP/2
+PORTLESS_LANSet to 1 to always enable LAN mode (auto-detects LAN IP)

 PORTLESS_TLDUse a custom TLD instead of localhost (e.g. test)